cm68/micronix/README.md

 	as of Aug 1, almost everything works.

+hitechc:
+	the hitech c compiler.  this is not capable of running yet, but if the cp/m libc gets removed via binary jiggery-pokery, and replaced with a z80, micronix one, then we are in business with the most modern native c compiler in existence.

+qc:
+	plan B, if the hitech c effort is too large.  this compiler is a bit lame, as it is small-c derived, so args get pushed wrong, no ansi, etc. but it is native, and it is source.

+v6, v7:
+	oh, yeah.  this is the real mc-coy.  this is useful for reference and tool source grabbing.  the porting to micronix is simple, if tedious. the include files are subtly different.

+docs:
+	almost everything I could find on the micronix hardware, and miscellaneous morrow stuff that may be useful.

 compiler woes:

 	it turns out that the whitesmith's C compiler is very lame in one